 Sunday, March 3, 2013

-Letter I (Alphabet - Single Stem Post)
+Irresistible Letter I (Alphabet Wall)

 The letter I was incredible this week!
 We had a blast ice painting, making igloos, writing I’s with ink and quill (food color and feather) and having a icicle hunt and investigation!
 Oh yes and making and eating ice cream was of course loved by all!